What are your gender pronouns?

 How do you practice self-care?

-I am lucky to live in the beautiful Pacific Northwest, where I can easily de-stress by losing myself in what nature has to offer around me.
-In the summer, I seek out Lake Washington or the Pacific Ocean.
+I am lucky to live in an area where I am surrounded by the beauty of nature, where I can easily de-stress by losing myself in the lakes or mountains.
 My family knows that I am part fish, as I finding swimming for miles to be meditative.
-When the weather doesn’t favor under water exercises, I love to visit one of the many year-round farmer’s markets around me and take in all the gorgeous bouquets of flowers and displays of freshly picked fruit.
+When the weather doesn’t favor underwater exercises, I love to visit one of the many year-round farmer’s markets around me and take in all the gorgeous bouquets of flowers and displays of freshly picked fruit.
 I take home my treasures and get a second dose of pleasure from using them in both old and new recipes.

 Who is your social justice hero?

-Though it has never occurred to me to tell her before writing this, my older sister has long been a role model for me as someone who fights for social justice.
+Though it has never occurred to me to tell her before writing this, one of my family members has long been a role model for me as someone who fights for social justice.
 She has always been very politically active, and when I was in my senior year of high school, she brought me to my first (and only) ever rally, to hear Barack Obama speak.
 Though she has a demanding day job, after work, my sister actually writes to her legislators, calls their offices, and organizes within her social circles to get others to do so with her as well.
-She fundraises for NARAL and Planned Parenthood, and on weekends, she will knock on doors in the District of Columbia to talk to people about candidates, ballot issues, and encourage them to vote.
-My sister is another working woman in a big city, but her actions make her voice ring loud, and she is a constant reminder to me of how much one person can do when they dedicate their time to causes they believe in.
+She fundraises for NARAL and Planned Parenthood, and on weekends, she will knock on doors to talk to people about candidates, ballot issues, and encourage them to vote.
+Her actions make her voice ring loud, and she is a constant reminder to me of how much one person can do when they dedicate their time to causes they believe in.